billkoul/vulcorpus-2024/README.md

-# OWASP Mobile Top-10 Android Vulnerabilities
+# Vulcorpus-202

-## A collection of 10 vulnerable code pieces for each of the OWASP Mobile Top 10
+## A collection of 10 vulnerable (Android) code pieces for each of the OWASP Mobile Top 10